cfengine/documentation/web-ui/federated-reporting.markdown

 ## Uninstall

-Uninstalling Federated Reporting from a superhub is not possible at this time.
+Uninstalling Federated reporting from a superhub is not possible at this time.

-In order to remove Federated Reporting from a feeder you must set the `target_state` to `off`.
+In order to remove Federated reporting from a feeder you must set the `target_state` to `off`.
 On the next agent run the `cftransport` user will be removed, thus removing the trust established with the superhub and causing no further dump/import procedures to occur.